bshirani/gocryptotrader/backtester/data/kline/database/README.md

 # GoCryptoTrader Backtester: Database package

-This database package is part of the GoCryptoTrader codebase.

 ## Database package overview

 This package is responsible for the loading of kline data via a user's existing GoCryptoTrader database.
 It can load existing data from the `candles` and `trades` tables.